Full workflow

 Steps in detail

-2. Submit the import job
+1. Submit the import job

-2. Submit the import job
+1. Submit the import job

-After the customer picks.
-Send the customer those nameservers in your UI:
+Call Send the customer those nameservers in your UI:

 Open your registrar’s DNS settings for acme-mail.com and team-acme.com.
 Replace the existing nameservers with helena/idris.
-Most registrars apply the change within a few hours.
+Most registrars apply the change within a few hours.For larger batches, call

-3. Wait for the import to complete
+2. Wait for the import to complete

 Poll

-GET /domains/import/{id} every 60 seconds, or subscribe to the domain_import.completed webhook.
-Status moves from in_progress → completed once nameservers propagate.If you get domain_import.action_required, surface “Acme — waiting on registrar” in your UI and re-show the same nameservers.
-Peeker keeps re-checking; you’ll get domain_import.completed automatically when the customer flips DNS.4.
+GET /domains/import/{id} or GET /domains/import/jobs/{id} every 60 seconds, or subscribe to the domain_import.completed webhook.
+If you no longer have the imp_...
+ID, call GET /domains/import?domains=acme-mail.com,team-acme.com; the domain query is required because this endpoint is a lookup, not a general import-history list.
+Async job status moves from in_progress → completed once nameservers are ready.If you get domain_import.action_required, surface “Acme - waiting on registrar” in your UI and re-show the same nameservers.
+Peeker keeps re-checking; you’ll get domain_import.completed automatically when the customer flips DNS.3.
 Submit the order

-4. Submit the order
+3. Submit the order

 One call.
-Pick a Use
+Pass a Use

-bundle_id (resolves the license mix from monthly volume), pass the Smartlead route and login credentials, list the imported domains, and list the personas (first/last names + optional profile picture URLs).If the email already exists, Peeker reuses that user and updates their saved Smartlead routing for future orders.
-Re-sending the same body returns the original order — orders dedupe for 24 hours.200 OK · order
+bundle_id, Smartlead route and login credentials, imported domains, and personas.Smartlead orders require both sequencer.login_email and sequencer.login_password.
+A Smartlead client ID or API key alone is not enough for Peeker to submit the provider work.If the user email already exists, Peeker reuses that user and updates their saved Smartlead routing for future orders.
+Re-sending the same body returns the original order - orders dedupe for 24 hours.200 OK · order

-5. Watch fulfillment webhooks
+4. Watch fulfillment webhooks

 The progression for a Smartlead-backed order:When